asbhattara/got.data/README.md

 # Developer information

+## Docker Setup
+* Install Docker and Docker-Compose on your local machine
+* Clone this project to a folder on your hard drive, open a console and change into the folder you just checked out
+* Rename `docker-compose.yml.template` to `docker-compose.yml` and adjust ports, access token, collection name as you want
+* Build and start the containers with `docker-compose up -d`
+* Done

 ## Standard Setup NodeJS & MongoDB
 * Install nodejs and mongodb on your local machine (https://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/ and https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions)
 * Clone this project to a folder on your hard drive, open a console and change into the folder you just checked out